maximenrb/AspectJObserverPattern/README.md

 # Usage

-For exemple, you can do the following line to instantiate the object Point:
+For example, you can do the following line to instantiate the object Point:
 ```java
 Point point = new Point(1, 1);
 ```